aledha/Obsidian-semester6/LinStat/Advanced topics/Box-Cox plot.md

 ### Further reading
 ---
 The Box-Cox transformation plot helps determine the appropriate value of $\lambda$ for the transformation by visually inspecting the relationship between the transformation parameter and the resulting transformation's normality.
-The plot typically consists of the transformation parameter ($\lambda$) on the x-axis and a measure of normality (such as the Shapiro-Wilk statistic or the Anderson-Darling statistic) on the y-axis.
+The plot typically consists of the transformation parameter ($\lambda$) on the x-axis and a measure of normality (such as the [[Shapiro–Wilk test|Shapiro-Wilk statistic]] or the [[Anderson-Darling test|Anderson-Darling statistic]]) on the y-axis.

 To create a Box-Cox transformation plot, you would typically perform the following steps: